Prayer and Liturgy

 Classroom Prayers

-On days where the children are not attending whole-school or Key Stage assemblies, they participate in class Collective Worship.
-Children are invited to be involved in the planning and delivering of classroom prayers and liturgies.
-Each class has ‘liturgy leader’, who has been given the responsibility of involving others in collective worship, choosing prayers and themes and ensuring that their class prayer focus is tidy and includes the correct liturgical year cloths.
+On days when the children are not participating in whole-school or Key Stage assemblies, they engage in class-based worship.
+During these times, students are encouraged to take an active role in planning and leading classroom prayers and liturgies.
+Each class has a designated liturgy leader, a student entrusted with the responsibility of guiding their peers in collective worship.
+This includes selecting prayers and themes, as well as ensuring that their class prayer space is organised and appropriately adorned with the correct liturgical year cloths.

 Ten:Ten Resources

-The planning and delivering of Collective Worship across the school is supported by our new resource, Ten:Ten.
+The planning and delivering of prayer across the school is supported by our resource, Ten:Ten.
 It provides many engaging and interactive resources, which can be used in classes and encourage pupils to get involved and take ownership of prayer and liturgy that takes place across the school.

 The vision of Ten:Ten Resources is to help school communities grow in faith, love, understanding and compassion.
 They have created a wide-range of unique media-rich resources, inspired by our Catholic faith.